radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rekognition/default/types.md

 * **KinesisDataStream**: [KinesisDataStream](#kinesisdatastream)
 * **KinesisVideoStream**: [KinesisVideoStream](#kinesisvideostream) (Required)
 * **KmsKeyId**: string: The KMS key that is used by Rekognition to encrypt any intermediate customer metadata and store in the customer's S3 bucket.
-* **Name**: string: Name of the stream processor.
+* **Name**: string (Identifier): Name of the stream processor.
 It's an identifier you assign to the stream processor.
 You can use it to manage the stream processor.
 * **NotificationChannel**: [NotificationChannel](#notificationchannel)
 * **PolygonRegionsOfInterest**: [Polygon](#polygon)[]: The PolygonRegionsOfInterest specifies a set of polygon areas of interest in the video frames to analyze, as part of connected home feature.
 Each polygon is in turn, an ordered list of Point
 * **RoleArn**: string (Required): ARN of the IAM role that allows access to the stream processor, and provides Rekognition read permissions for KVS stream and write permissions to S3 bucket and SNS topic.